 The LookTel Money Reader ($1.99) recognizes US currency in standard denominations ($1, $2, $5, $10, $20, $50, and $100 bills) enabling blind and visually impaired people to quickly identify and count bills.
 Point the iPhone camera at any US bill and LookTel's object recognition technology via VoiceOver tells users the denomination in real time.
 Best to organize bills before hitting the nightclub; the app doesn't work as well in low light.

 SayText (free), developed by Norfello Oy, scans text within any image, such as a medical form or restaurant menu, and reads it aloud.
 Center the document under the iPhone camera and double-tap the "Take Picture" button.
 Then raise it slowly: a beep indicates that the entire document is in the phone's frame.
 The app's Optical Character Recognition utility then scans the text.
 Tap the screen for status updates.
-Once scanned, swipe right on the screen to hear the document.
+Once scanned, swipe right to hear the document read aloud.

 The Learning Ally app ($19.99) provides access to Learning Ally's library of more than 70,000 audiobooks is considered the best source for K-12 and college-level textbooks.
-Users can download and play on all iOS devices.
-A Learning Ally membership is required and costs $99.
+Users can download and play books on all iOS devices.
+A Learning Ally membership ($99 per year) is required.
 Persons with visual and learning disabilities can seek reimbursement from their school.
 Readers navigate DAISY books by page number and chapter, can adjust playback speed, and place electronic bookmarks throughout the text.
 Recording for the Blind & Dyslexic became Learning Ally in April 2011.

 Visible Braille ($3.99) from Mindwarrior is a tutorial for self-paced braille instruction.
 It translates English letters and words into the six-dot cells of the characters comprising the braille alphabet.
 Users can store the side-by-side images.
 The app teaches letters, words, and contractions and has built-in quizzes and a Help section to reinforce learning.